vsundar95/BeginnerRust/README.md

 Crate name : l19-pass-by-reference

 for this example, we are passing a struct by reference.
 We would have to use the & sign to pass it to a function.
+Now we can remove the & and pass the struct without using the & sign but doing so will remove the struct out of scope.
+So to avoid any out of scope issue, we use the & and pass by reference.